Explanation of Codes

 Special types of structures are assigned "SPECIAL" Group II symbols.
 These symbols will be shown at the beginning of the Group II symbol as such: S30-M-4.
 In this symbol S30 indicates the SPECIAL Group II symbol.

 All of the Group II symbols will refer to Loss Costs Factors found in the Mississippi pages of the Commercial Lines Manual.
+For explanation of the SPECIAL Group II symbols please refer to the Mississippi pages of the Commercial Lines Manual.

 Group II Construction Types: